Gregory E. Maggs was appointed a judge on the U.S. Court of Appeals for the Armed Forces on February 1, 2018.

 Judge Maggs served in the U.S. Army Reserve, Judge Advocate General's Corps, from 1990 until 2018.
 He retired in the rank of Colonel upon his appointment to the Court of Appeals for the Armed Forces.
 He was assigned as a trial or appellate military judge from 2007 until 2017.
 He is a graduate of the U.S. Army War College, the Joint and Combined Warfighting School, the Military Judge Course, the Command and General Staff Course, the Judge Advocate Officer Advanced and Basic Courses, the Air Assault School, and the Infantry Weapons Specialist Course.
 He was called to active duty in 2007-2008.
 In 2002, he received the Judge Advocates Association's Outstanding Career Armed Services Attorney Award.

-At George Washington, Judge Maggs has taught Constitutional Law, Contracts, Commercial Paper, Counterterrorism Law, the Law of Software Contracts, Comparative Contract Law, Secured Transactions, and other subjects.
+At GW Law, Judge Maggs has taught Constitutional Law, Contracts, Commercial Paper, Counterterrorism Law, the Law of Software Contracts, Comparative Contract Law, Secured Transactions, and other subjects.
 He has written several books and many articles on these subjects.